Skip to content

 Best practices

 Conventions that make OmniPackage-built packages behave well on the distros they target.
-None are enforced by the tool — they're guidance from real-world packaging.
+None are enforced by the tool — they are guidance from production packaging.

 That contract is what keeps the generated install.html a four-line snippet instead of a small howto.
-The rest of this page is downstream of holding that line.
+Everything else on this page follows from holding that line.

 One project per repository